pwr/KSP/docs/devices.md

 Configuration changes
 ---------------------

+This section details the exact configuration changes needed on the Kindle device to make it talk to KSP.
+If you've already followed the steps in the section above, you don't need to do anything else -- this section is for documentation purposes only.

 The Kindle internal software uses a few API urls to talk to Amazon.
 These are configured in the master configuration file `/opt/amazon/ebook/config/ServerConfig.conf`, but its values are can be overriden by the properties file